Key grip: Career path

-Typically those looking to be key grips can expect a minimum of $36.35 an hour based on IATSE agreements, with starting yearly income of $60,000/year, increasing based on seniority and experience.
+Typically, those looking to be key grips can expect a minimum of $36.35 an hour based on IATSE agreements, with starting yearly income of $60,000/year, increasing based on seniority and experience.
+The occupation is overwhelmingly male; from 2016 to 2018, only 1.4% of key grips working on major films were women.

 In other countries

-In the US key grips are responsible for much of the rigging and positioning of the camera and, despite being in charge of the set up and arrangement of lights, are prevented from moving lights due to standards set by unions, similarly in the UK key grips work solely with cameras.
+In the US, key grips are responsible for much of the rigging and positioning of the camera and, despite being in charge of the set up and arrangement of lights, are prevented from moving lights due to standards set by unions; similarly, in the UK, key grips work solely with cameras.
 Many find this division of labour unnecessary and time-consuming as riggers must be hired to move cameras for the key grip and electricians are expected to rely on grips for any help with flagging.

-European key grips are expected to oversee the camera and all that comes with it such as dollies, cranes, etc., essentially taking on the US equivalent of a Dolly Grip.
-For example, on larger sets key grips will typically service Camera A whilst a second grip will service Camera B. The full responsibility of lighting is left to electricians whilst tasks requiring heavy rigging are left to grips.
+European key grips are expected to oversee the camera and all that comes with it such as dollies, cranes, etc., essentially taking on the US equivalent of a dolly grip.
+For example, on larger sets, key grips will typically service camera A while a second grip will service camera B. The full responsibility of lighting is left to electricians while tasks requiring heavy rigging are left to grips.
 This typically means that European crews are made up of more electricians and fewer grips.